datamert/fantasy_basketball_assistant_to_the_manager/README.md

 ﻿# Fantasy Basketball Assistant (to the) Manager
 ## 1. Background
-The Fantasy Basketball Assistant (to the) Manager is a full-stack, minimum viable data product built to supercharge the millions of fantasy basketball managers around the globe.
-It delivers advanced boxstat analytics and real-time updates from NBA news and injury reports in a competition where timing and insight are everything.
+The Fantasy Basketball Assistant (to the) Manager is a full-stack, minimum viable data product built to empower the millions of fantasy basketball managers around the globe.
+It delivers advanced analytics on boxstats and real-time data on NBA injury reports and ESPN news in a competition where timing and insight are everything.

 Fantasy basketball is a game where players become virtual GMs, assembling rosters of real NBA players whose on-court performances directly impact fantasy outcomes.
 But most managers are stuck with the same surface-level stats offered by their platforms  i.e. data that is available to all competitors and therefore offers no strategic edge.
 What they need is an assistant manager (or an assistant to the manager — shoutout to Dwight Schrute from _The Office_) that can offer data-driven intelligence to guide key decisions ranging from draft day steals to mid-season trades.
 This data product is my attempt to fill in this analytics gap.
 It is also my submission to the Fabric Global Hackathon 2025.